At Monday’s meeting we looked at the famous conclusion of a game played in 1

-We start with a short demonstration/ lesson on playing the game then we pair up and play in a relaxed setting with no pressure.
+We start with a short demonstration/ lesson by Mark (one of our members) on playing the game then we pair up and play in a relaxed setting.
 Please bring along a chess set if you have one.

 The Greek Gift sacrifice as a pattern/motif which you are likely to encounter in your games, so it's very useful to be able to recognise it, whether as a threat or an opportunity.
 As ever, there are plenty of related online videos and lessons available.
 The Greek Gift is an example of how quickly a game can culminate through a sequence of forcing moves.
 Such moves - checks, captures or threats of capture - force your opponent's hand, leaving them with few if any choices as you strengthen your position and weaken theirs.
 So look for forcing moves in your games!